Skip to the content.

 Each new run produces a different trial that will be stored with a universally unique identifier in the relational database.

 Verifying the module dependencies is a time consuming step, and scientists can bypass this step by using the -b flag if they know that no library or source code has changed.
 The current trial then inherits the module dependencies of the previous one.
+To see more usage options, run “now run -h”.

-To list all trials, just run
+To list all trials, just run:

 $ now list

 Assuming we run the experiment again and then run now list, the output would be as follows.
-Note that 9 trials were extracted from the demonstration.

 $ now list